 If you accept the dispute

 We will release the funds held in escrow to the freelancer or agency.

 If you reject the dispute

 An Upwork dispute specialist will provide mediation assistance to both parties to try and resolve the matter.
 The mediation period will not exceed 30 days, and if you and your freelancer are unable to reach an agreement, the dispute specialist will make a non-binding recommendation.
-If that recommendation is rejected, the final option is to proceed to arbitration, where a decision will be made by the American Arbitration Association, a neutral third-party organization.
-The total cost for arbitration is $875, with the client paying $291, the freelancer $291 and Upwork $293.
-See the Upwork Fixed Price Escrow Instructions for more details.
+If that recommendation is rejected, the final option is to proceed to arbitration, where a decision will be made by Brief, a neutral third-party organization.